What Are Air Compressor Dryers?

 Refrigerant Air Dryers

-These dryers work particularly well with rotary screw compressors and are an economical option ideal for a variety of industrial settings.
+These dryers work particularly well with rotary screw compressors and are an economical option ideal for a variety of industrial settings where extremely low dew points are not critical.

 Desiccant Dryers

 Desiccant dryers are preferred in environments where moisture-free air is necessary, with no margin for error.
-These advanced solutions can achieve a pressure dew point as low as -70 degrees Celsius by adsorbing water from the air using an adsorbent material such as activated alumina.
+These advanced solutions can achieve a pressure dew point as low as -70 degrees Celsius by adsorbing water from the air using an adsorbent material such as activated alumina or silica gel.

 Other Types of Air Dryers

-Other popular dryers include membrane dryers, which depress the dew point and dehumidify the air as it enters the compressor system, and deliquescent dryers, which use a pressure chamber containing salt tablets to absorb vapour.
+Other popular dryers include membrane air dryers, which depress the dew point and dehumidify the air as it enters the compressor system via hollow fibre membranes.
+These are often used for point-of-use applications.
+Another type is deliquescent dryers, which use a pressure chamber containing salt tablets to absorb vapour.
 While these electric-free methods are eco-friendly, they are not as effective as desiccant or refrigerant dryers in terms of dew point performance and moisture removal.

 In most industrial settings, where extremely low dew points are not required, refrigerant dryers are often the most cost-effective and practical option.
 However, every business’s needs differ.
 We are only a phone call away if you want to discuss your unique needs and future practicalities with an expert.